geophydog/Nice_Seismic_Tools_GUI/README.md

 - PyQt-5.15.4
 - matplotlib-3.2.2
 - folium-0.12.1
+- geopy-2.0.0
 - numpy-1.20.1
 - branca-0.4.2
 - urllib3-1.23
 - PyQtWebEngine-5.15.4

+### Tips
+Got to `https://pypi.org/project/PyQt5/#files` to download pyqt5 Wheel file with proper version (according to your Python version) and install it with the `pip` tool.
+Run `pip install PyQtWebEngine` to install the `PyQtWebEngine` tool.

 ### 1.2 Examples:
 #### 1.2.1 `earthquake searching`